Environmental Sustainability Technical Specialist - Eastern Cape Gqebera - IT-Online

 - Ensuring successful implementation of environmental sustainability programs by submitting documentation as per technical requirements required by government and regulatory authorities, e.g. grid impact assessments, time of use energy consumption, water quality requirements, etc.

-- Preparing technical evaluations of quotes received and make final recommendation on whether the companies requirements will be met in order to appoint suppliers.
+- Preparing technical evaluations of quotes received and make final recommendation on whether requirements will be met in order to appoint suppliers.

 - Liaising with various stakeholder (Universities, NGO’s, CSIR, local municipality etc.) in order to be keep abreast on Environmental Sustainability developments in industry.